arena-ai/arena/docs/installation.md

 # Deploying Arena on Azure AKS in three simple steps

-In this post we will describe each the deployment of Arena on Azure AKS.
+In this short post we will describe the deployment of Arena on Azure AKS.
 The deployment procedure will consist in three main steps:

-1. Provisioning the k8s cluster
+1. Provisioning the k8s cluster and connecting to it.
-2. Setting up the IP, domain name and TLS certificate.
+2. Setting up the public IP, domain name and TLS certificate.
-3. Deploying arena helm chart
+3. Deploying `arena` using `helm`.

 # First step: provisioning a cluster